|

 During the War, some 45 British

-soldiers were billeted in the attics and outbuildings of Bury
+Engineers?) were billeted in the attics and outbuildings of Bury

 House and there were 17 army vehicles parked in the Spinney, which was where